Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

-Recently, the authors in \cite{yang2016super} study the problem of estimating the parameters of complex exponentials from their modulations with unknown waveforms.
+The authors in \cite{yang2016super} study the problem of estimating the parameters of complex exponentials from their modulations with unknown waveforms.
 To convert the ill-posed recovery problem into a well-posed one, the waveforms are assumed to lie in a known low-dimensional subspace.
-Then, a convex framework that is based on the atomic norm minimization is formulated to super-resolve the point sources and to recover the unknown waveforms as well.
+Then, an atomic norm convex framework is formulated to super-resolve the points and to recover the waveforms.
 The atomic norm minimization problem is reformulated and then solved efficiently via SDP.
-The work shows that when the number of the measurements is proportional to the number of degrees of freedom in the problem, the 1D blind super-resolution recovery problem is solvable and the exact recovery of the unknowns is guaranteed with very high probability provided that a minimum separation between the point sources exist.
+The work shows that when the number of the measurements is proportional to the degrees of freedom in the problem, the 1D blind super-resolution recovery problem provides exact recovery for the unknowns with high probability given that a minimum separation between the points exist.

-Before concluding this section, it is clear that all previously discussed methods are built on the top of the convex optimization theory.
-This is anticipated based on the fact that convex methods have strong theoretical performance guarantees and at the same time they are robust in the presence of noise \cite{candes2013super}.
-Nevertheless, this cannot hinder the fact that super-resolution via non-convex optimization has also been studied in recent years \cite{moitra2015super, demanet2015recoverability}.
-In fact, super-resolution via non-convex methods enables smaller separation between the unknown frequencies.
-However, a significant issue associated with them is that their stability is not assured in the existence of noise and that they also rely on the knowledge of the model order, i.e., $R$.
-In this paper, we will be only dealing with convex algorithms.